Guidelines for FFY 2024 Equipment Grants with List of Approved Support Items

-Note: Equipment with a cost per unit of $5,000.00 or more must have prior approval of both Vermont State Highway Safety Office and NHTSA.
+Note: Equipment with a cost per unit of $5,000.00 or more must have prior approval of both the Vermont State Highway Safety Office and NHTSA.
 The $5,000 includes shipping and all costs associated with making that item operable.

 - Checkpoint Lighting Systems